WTCa100/EffyStudentDB/README.md

 ```
 - `std::string toString()` - returns a string of all of the objects' values.
 - `std::unordered_map<std::string, std::string> userConstruct(bool makeFull = true)` - Prompts the user to create a copy of the given concrete `Entry`; if `makeFull` is set to `false`, it will allow the user to leave column values empty.
 - `std::map<std::string, std::string> getAttrs()` - returns a map of all of the attributes with their values as strings.
 These have to be manually defined.
-The name of the variable is used as a key, where the value of it is used as a value.<br>
+The name of the variable is used as a key, where its value is used as a value.<br>
 **NOTE**: Key must have the same name as the respective SQL column name.
 - `std::shared_ptr<Entry> mirrorMissing(const std::shared_ptr<Entry> other)` - returns a smart (shared) pointer to a new object that has its missing values filled from the `other` parameter.
 - `Entry& operator= (const Entry& other)` - assign every value from an `other` concrete `Entry` to the current one.